 The Omnibot 2000 was remote-controlled and came complete with a tray for serving drinks and snacks.
 Another highly sought-after robotic toy from this period was Nintendo's R.O.B or Robotic Operating Buddy.
 R.O.B. was marketed as a robotic second player for the Nintendo Entertainment System.
 It could respond to six different commands, which were communicated via light flashes from a CRT screen.

 The '80s saw further developments in the field of industrial robots, with Ford adding hundreds of robots to their assembly lines worldwide.
 The Ford Fiesta was notable for being one of the first cars in the world whose anti-corrosion sealants were injected by robots.

-Often considered one of the most important robots in modern history, 1989's Genghis was a hexapodal robot made by researchers in MIT.
+Often considered one of the most important robots in modern history, 1989's Genghis was a hexapod robot made by researchers at MIT.
 Due to its small size and inexpensive materials, Genghis is credited with shortening production time and cost for future space robot designs.
-It was built with 12 servo motors and 22 sensors, and could traverse rocky terrain.
+It was built with 12 servo motors and 22 sensors and could traverse rocky terrain.

 The 1990s: The Cyberknife, the Sojourner, and AIBO